 * “But why would she do that?
 A great big explosion, she’d only end up killing herself” “She’s got a name, you know” “She’s not even a she, she’s a thing”.

 * ‘And it would have worked too, if wasn’t for you meddling time travelers!‘

 * “They have the death penalty there” Way to kill the mood, Margaret.

 * “Thank you” “You’re welcome” I love these two.

 * “You let one of them go, but that’s nothing new.
 Every now and then, a little victim’s spared because she smiled, because he’s got freckles, because they begged.
 And that’s how you live with yourself.
 That’s how you slaughter millions.
 Because once in a while, on a whim, if the wind’s in the right direction, you happen to be kind”.

 * “Only a killer would know that.
 Is that right?
-From what I’ve seen, your funny little happy go lucky little life leaves devastation in its wake.
+From what I’ve seen, your funny little happy go lucky life leaves devastation in its wake.
 Always moving on because you dare not look back.
 Playing with so many peoples’ lives, you might as well be a god.
 And you’re right, Doctor.
 You’re absolutely right.
 Sometimes you let one go.
 Let me go“.

-* “Boom Town’s” conflict is ultimately solved by a TARDIS ex machina, which is impressive and it sets up the finale.
+* “Boom Town’s” conflict is ultimately solved by a TARDIS ex machina, which is rather impressive and it sets up the finale.
 For now, let’s just say the TARDIS isn’t just a vessel, she’s her own player in the game.

 * I’m not gonna lie, the ‘next time’ trailer annoys me.
 The identity of the villain in “Bad Wolf” is a major plot twist, to the point where it isn’t revealed until the last five minutes.
 Meanwhile, the trailer just casually blabs that it’s the Daleks.
 Because someone, somewhere, gave zero fucks about spoilers.